microsoft/ringmaster/README.md

-published at NSDI '23 — [Tambur: Efficient loss recovery for videoconferencing via streaming codes](https://www.usenix.org/conference/nsdi23/presentation/rudow), where Ringmaster serves as the basis for developing and benchmarking forward error correction (FEC) schemes in videoconferencing (including Tambur; to be released separately).
+published at NSDI '23 — [Tambur: Efficient loss recovery for videoconferencing via streaming codes](https://www.usenix.org/conference/nsdi23/presentation/rudow), where Ringmaster serves as the basis for developing and benchmarking forward error correction (FEC) schemes in videoconferencing released [here](https://github.com/Thesys-lab/tambur).

 Ringmaster is designed to be a readable and extensible replacement for WebRTC in videoconferencing research, with the goal of supporting more use cases in the future